Tonico & Tinoco

+The house where Tonico and Tinoco spent their early childhood years.

 Tonico e Tinoco were a Brazilian música sertaneja duo from the state of São Paulo, composed of brothers Tonico (João Salvador Perez, March 2, 1917 – August 13, 1994) and Tinoco (José Perez, November 19, 1920 – May 4, 2012), they are regarded among the most famous and prolific artists in sertanejo.
 With their first hit single, "Chico Mineiro" (1946), they were named "A Dupla Coração do Brasil" ("The Brazilian Heart Duo").
 They performed more than 40,000 times between 1935 and 1994, recorded more than 1,000 songs and sold over 150 million albums despite never performing outside of Brazil.

 History

 Early life and musical beginnings

 House in which Tonico & Tinoco lived in their early childhood, in Pratânia.

 Born in rural São Paulo to Spanish father Salvador Pérez and Brazilian mother Maria do Carmo, João and José Perez's passion for music came from their maternal grandparents Olegario and Isabel, who played songs on an old accordion.
 The brothers quickly began to learn and play songs and had their first concert on August 15, 1935.
 Along with their cousin Miguel, the brothers performed as Trio da Roça.
 The trio became known locally via radio broadcasts.

 In 1937 the Pérez family relocated the city of Sorocaba, São Paulo.
 Tonico took up work in a quarry and cement factory while Tinoco turned to shining shoes and highway construction during Brazil's economic crisis and the onset of World War II.
 With city life proving unbearable, the family returned to farming in the countryside.
 By now the Perez brothers were performing as a duo, and their return to their rural home afforded them opportunity to perform live on the radio while they continued to travel to the city on Sundays to pick up extra work.
 Traveling back and forth between São Paulo's urban and rural areas helped the brothers to spread their music around the state, performing on the street, at festivals, entering contests and making appearances on many radio stations.

 The duo made their recording debut on the Continental label in 1945 with the song "Em Vez de Me Agradecê" ("Instead of Thanking Me") the cateretê ".
 During the recording session, the brothers sang so loudly (as they did on the farm) that they overloaded and broke the microphone.
 The following year the duo broke through with the single "Chico Mineiro" making Tonico e Tinoco the most famous sertaneja duo in Brazil and making it possible for the brothers to buy a home for their family.